cityofaustin/vision-zero/database/README.md

 #### CRIS data processing

 We receive CRIS data from TxDOT on a nightly basis through the CRIS "automated interface", which delivers an encrypted `.zip` file to an S3 bucket on our AWS premise.
-The `.zip` file contains all crash records _processed_ in the last 24 hours, and includes both CSV files and crash report PDFs (aka CR3s).
+The `.zip` file contains all crash records _processed_ in the last 24 hours, and includes both CSV files and crash report PDFs.

 See [our docs](#cris-extract-configuration-and-accounts) about the extract configuration for more details.